20 Easy Ways to Respect Yourself and Why It Matters

 It could be drawing, writing, playing an instrument, or anything that makes you feel excited.
 Doing what you love helps you connect with yourself and makes you feel alive.

-8. Prioritize rest
+8. Prioritize Rest

 You wake up feeling refreshed and ready to take on the world.
-So, make sure you get those zzz’s—you deserve them!
+So, make sure you get those zzz’s, you deserve them!

-9. Speak up
+9. Speak Up

-Your thoughts and feelings are important, just like a treasure in a chest.
+Your thoughts and feelings are important.
 If something is bothering you or if you have an idea, share it!
 Express yourself clearly and calmly.

 It might feel a bit scary at first, but you’ll feel empowered knowing your voice matters.

 10. Mindfulness

-Pay attention to the present moment—the sounds around you, the feeling of your breath, the taste of your food.
+Pay attention to the present moment, the sounds around you, the feeling of your breath, the taste of your food.
 It helps you enjoy life fully and reduces worries about the past or future.

-11. Learn to say no
+11. Learn to Say No

 Saying “yes” all the time is like filling your plate with too much food; you’ll feel overwhelmed.
 Saying “no” when you need to is like choosing just the right amount.